Google's Not-so-secret New OS

 MIT license.
 Are we talking about the same thing?

+You can do the same thing with Linux which allows proprietary closed-source kernel modules.

+I guess we'll have to wait for shipping devices to see if the kernel on the phone is identical to the kernel in the repository.

-I will name him George (Score:2)
+I will name him George (Score:3)

 Is Google slowly dropping Java?
 (Score:2)